AmsaleTsige/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 4 Write a function that checks for alphabetic character task 5 Write a function that prints the sign of a number task 6 Write a function that computers that absolute value of an integer task 11 Write a function that prints all natural number
+task 4 Write a function that checks for alphabetic character task 5 Write a function that prints the sign of a number task 6 Write a function that computers that absolute value of an integer task 7 Write a function that prints the last digit of a number task 11 Write a function that prints all natural number